Contesting a Will: Who Pays the Legal Costs?

 Determining how much a case will cost when contesting a Will is very difficult, and varies hugely depending on each individual case.
 Factors such as the type of claim you are making, how willing the executors are to negotiate and whether there are other complicating factors will all affect the estimated cost of your case.

 In accordance with Victorian legislation, Hentys Lawyers will provide you with a detailed cost agreement, which specifies the costs you are likely to incur.
-At Hentys we believe that your financial position should not prevent you from achieving justice.
-In line with this philosophy, in most cases we are prepared to act on a No Win, No Fee basis.

 In most types of litigation, parties may incur significant legal costs for the duration of the case.
 The Probate Costs Rule was established however, as estate dispute litigation differs from most other types of litigation due to a number of factors: